Zach-3044/MV-Golf/README.md

 # MV-Golf
-Website for all Mount Vernon golf challenges and games
+Website for all Mount Vernon golf challenges and games with teams or individuals